phadke555/mcorec_baseline/README.md

 This repository contains the baseline system for CHiME-9 challenge, Task 1 MCoRec.
 For information on how to participate in the challenge and how to get the development and evaluation datasets, please refer to the [challenge website](https://www.chimechallenge.org/current/task1/index).

+## About the Challenge

+**CHiME-9 Task 1: Multi-Modal Context-aware Recognition (MCoRec)** addresses the challenging problem of understanding multiple concurrent conversations in a single room environment.
+The task requires systems to process a single 360° video and audio recording where multiple separate conversations are happening simultaneously, and to both **transcribe each speaker's speech** and **identify which speakers belong to the same conversation**.

+### Key Challenge Features
+- **Multiple concurrent conversations** (up to 4) with up to 8 active speakers
+- **High speech overlap ratios** reaching up to 100% due to simultaneous conversations
+- **Single 360° camera and microphone** capturing all participants from a central viewpoint
+- **Real, unscripted conversations** covering everyday topics
+- **Combined transcription and clustering challenge** requiring both accurate speech recognition and conversation grouping

+### Evaluation Metrics
+Systems are evaluated on three complementary metrics:
+1. **Individual Speaker's WER** - Word Error Rate for each speaker's transcription
+2. **Conversation Clustering Performance** - Pairwise F1 score for grouping speakers
+3. **Cluster-Weighted WER** (*Primary Metric*) - Combined metric weighing both transcription and clustering performance

+### Documentation
+For detailed information about the challenge, please refer to:
+- **[Challenge Overview](docs/overview.md)** - Complete challenge description and scenario details
+- **[Data Description](docs/data.md)** - Dataset structure, formats, and download instructions
+- **[Baseline System](docs/baseline.md)** - Architecture and components of the baseline system
+- **[Challenge Rules](docs/rules.md)** - Participation rules, allowed datasets, and evaluation details

 ## Sections
 1. <a href="#install">Installation</a>
 2. <a href="#dataset">Download MCoRec dataset</a>
 3. <a href="#running">Running the baseline system</a>
 4. <a href="#evaluation">Evaluation</a>
 5. <a href="#results">Results</a>
+6. <a href="#finetuning">Finetuining AVSR model</a>

 ## <a id="install">1.
 Installation </a>